 Average Hospital Stay

-Normally, the length of stay is 1-2 days.
-You will need to stay longer if you have any problems.
+Normally, the length of stay is 1 to 2 days.
+If there are problems you may need to stay longer.

 - Washing their hands